221159cs18/221159cs18/README.md

 - 👋 Hi, I’m @221159cs18 - Sheroz Fayzullayev
-- 👀 I
+-
-- 🌱 I’m currently learning at Akfa University ..
+- 🌱 I’m currently learning at Akfa University Student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me 221159@akfauniversity.org

 <!---